BMCV/galaxy-image-analysis/README.md

 Galaxy Image Analysis
 ========================

-Galaxy Image Analysis is developed by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.
+Galaxy Image Analysis is mainly developed by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.
+If you would like to contribute, please see <CONTRIBUTING.md> for instructions.

-Galaxy Image Analysis in part of the [Galaxy Imaging Community](https://imaging.usegalaxy.eu).
+Galaxy Image Analysis is part of the [Galaxy Imaging Community](https://imaging.usegalaxy.eu).

 If Galaxy Image Analysis helped with the analysis of your data, please do not forget to cite: <https://doi.org/10.1016/j.jbiotec.2017.07.019>